OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 ## Hosea 9:10

-> I discovered Israel like grapes in the wilderness;
+> I found Israel like grapes in the wilderness;
-> I saw your forefathers as the earliest fruit on the fig tree in its first season.
+> I valued your forefathers as the earliest fruit on the fig tree in its first season.
-> But they went to Baal-peor and devoted themselves to disgrace,
+> But they went to Baal-peor to devot themselves to disgrace,
-> And they became as detestable as what they cherished.
+> And they became as detestable to me as all they cherished there.

 ## Hosea 9:11